 In 1968, the city got its wish, as maverick owner Charles O. Finley agreed to move his Athletics from Kansas City to Oakland, where they became known as the Oakland Athletics.
 The move seemed to rejuvenate the struggling ballclub.
 After 15 consecutive losing seasons, dating back to when they played in Philadelphia and were owned by Connie Mack, the A's posted an 82-80 record their first year on the West Coast in what was to be the first of nine consecutive winning seasons.
-During that stretch, the A's captured five American League Western Division titles, three American League pennants, and three World Series championships.
+During that stretch, the A's captured five American League Western Division titles, three American League pennants, and three World Series championships (in 1972, 1973 and 1974).
 In accomplishing this, the Athletics became the first major pro sports team in Oakland to capture a championship.

 The Coliseum's original dimensions, according to the 1968 Oakland A's Press, Radio and TV Guide, were 330' down the lines, 385' in the power alleys, and 410' to straight-away center field.
 They were eventually shortened, however, to 330'-375'-400', and remained that way through the 1995 season.

 The ballpark's most noticeable feature, however, is the great expanse of foul territory.
-It is there as a result of the Coliseum's football configuration, in which the end zones reside in the bullpen areas (football configuation link: ).
+It is there as a result of the Coliseum's football configuration, in which the end zones reside in the bullpen areas (football configuration link: ).
 In the early days, very few players complained about the foul areas; mostly, they were upset with the shoddy groundskeeping.

 By the late 1970s, most of the stars of the championship teams had departed, leaving the roster depleted and consisting of over-the-hill veterans and unproven youngsters.
 From 1977 to 1979, the A's won 186 games and dropped 299.
 Attendance was lagging.
 The stadium had become nothing more then a cavern of gray concrete and inept baseball, with a scoreboard that often didn't work.
 It quickly became known as "The Mausoleum."

-Two things happened in the early 1980s: on November 3, 1980, Finley sold the club to native San Franciscan Walter A. Haas, and he, along with his son Wally and Roy Eisenhardt, the new team president, began to give the organization a facelift.
-A year later, the Raiders moved to Los Angeles, leaving the Athletics as the Coliseum's sole tennant.
+Two things happened in the early 1980s: on November 3, 1980, Finley sold the club to native San Franciscan Walter A. Haas, and he, along with his son Wally and Roy Eisenhardt, the new team president, began to give the organization a face-lift.
+A year later, the Raiders moved to Los Angeles, leaving the Athletics as the Coliseum's sole tenant.
 Over the next several years, not only did the A's improve, so did the ballpark's appearance.
 In 1987, the Coliseum was the backdrop for the All-Star Game.
 By this time, it had become one of the most beautiful venues in baseball: well-manicured grass, colorful advertisements which covered up the gray concrete, a brand new DiamondVision screen, and a rabid fan base brought around by a crop of new superstars, including Mark McGwire, Jose Canseco, Carney Lansford, Dave Stewart and Dennis Eckersley.
 As a result, the A's had returned to contender status.
 In a five-year span, they won four division titles, made three World Series appearances, winning one - in 1989 an A's four-game sweep over the cross-bay San Francisco Giants in an earthquake-marred Fall Classic.